Episode 61: Climate Activism

 As a sociologist, Dana first became interested in the topic of climate change by studying climate activists.
 The rise of climate protests became an example of what she calls “social sausage making”; the study of how social groups and collective norms are shaped and shift.
 As this was just at the commencement of the climate movement, and at a tipping point of escalation for these exasperated groups, Dana incidentally found endless case studies.

-25 years and nine books on the topic later, Dana describes why we are seeing the rise of climate protestors (who are throwing soup on paintings and getting arrested for small acts of vandalism) and what role they play in driving awareness to the cause.
+25 years and seven books on the topic later, Dana describes why we are seeing the rise of climate protestors (who are throwing soup on paintings and getting arrested for small acts of vandalism) and what role they play in driving awareness to the cause.
 On the show, and in a more detailed way in her book Saving Ourselves, Dana describes how with their somewhat shocking acts the protestors are trying to “shock” the world.
 Whatever grabs the most media attention, the better.
 Quite like a real electric shock, the intent is to jolt us out of our comfortable, predictable daily patterns.

 Despite the fact that these acts annoy and frustrate, they also are designed to garner sympathy.
 Obviously not from everyone, but from "moderates"; those people who are not extremely opposed to environmental action one way or another.
 By creating an outrageous new reference point for reaction, they make the smaller acts of compromise we can all take seem a little more reasonable.